Skip to contents

 Numeric, the residual of the module in the linear model.
 It is calculated as the difference between the observed and expected (fitted) total tree length/subtree length of a species.

-Character, "not_significant" if the module falls inside the prediction interval of the fit, "diverged" if a module has a higher total tree length/subtree length of a species than the upper boundary of the prediction interval, and "conserved" if a module has a lower total tree length than the lower boundary of the prediction interval.
+Character, classification of the module based on the prediction interval: "diverged" if a module has a higher total tree length/species subtree length than the upper boundary of the prediction interval, "conserved" if a module has a lower total tree length than the lower boundary of the prediction interval (only for the overall analysis), and "within_expectation" otherwise.

 Details